 Partnership relationships

 “For too long the FPI market has commoditised the offering based solely on price.
 We must move to more of a partnership model with the differentiator being the overall support and education we provide to each accountant.
-Those are the unique features that Markel provides.”
+Those are the unique features that Markel Tax provides.”